 If you have bought a new WD external drive that isn’t formatted in the APFS format then you would have difficulty in opening it on a Mac running macOS High Sierra.
 Moreover, you won’t be able to enjoy the numerous benefits that this new file format has to offer you.
 To make sure that your WD external drive takes advantage of the APFS format, you need to convert it from HFS+ to APFS.
 You need to follow a simple set of procedures to ensure that your WD external drive is converted to the APFS format.
-These steps are easier to follow and the whole process wouldn’t take much time to complete.
+These steps are illustrated as above.
+Hope you have benefit from the post.